-Certain metrics are higher for Western Asset ESG Portfolios Only.
-Western Asset's ESG Portfolios represent client mandates with a range of SRI exclusions or sustainable guidelines, where only a certain portion of mandates also incorporate guidelines on decarbonisation or alignment with UN SDGs.
+Certain metrics are higher for Western Asset Sustainable Portfolios Only.
+Western Asset's Sustainable Portfolios represent client mandates with a range of SRI exclusions or sustainable guidelines, where only a certain portion of mandates also incorporate guidelines on decarbonisation or alignment with UN SDGs.
 The larger proportion of clients' ESG mandates maintain SRI exclusions, which may not always be linked to climate/environmental objectives.

-With respect to the Climate VaR (CVaR), another required TCFD metric, we note that it is only applicable for corporate issuers, and excludes sovereigns, municipals and securitised fixed-income securities.
-As a result, for the fixed-income portfolios managed by Western Asset, which contain many such securities, we do not believe that this metric provides relevant and actionable information for management of portfolios.
-We, therefore, do not utilise CVaR as a formal part of Western Asset's portfolio construction assessment process.
+With respect to the Climate VaR (CVaR), another required TCFD metric, we note that it is only applicable for corporate issuers, and excludes sovereigns, municipals and securitised fixed income securities.
+As a result, for the fixed income portfolios managed by Western Asset, which contain many such non-corporate securities, we do not believe that this metric provides relevant and actionable information for management of portfolios.
+We therefore do not utilise CVaR as a formal part of our portfolio construction assessment process.

 Nevertheless, below we demonstrate CVaR metrics for a sample of investment strategies.
-Specifically, based on MSCI's CVaR model and methodology, which is a weighted aggregation of each securities' CVaR, we provide information for the FTGF Western Asset Global Core Plus Bond Fund which has decarbonisation guidelines of 20% WACI reduction vs. the benchmark and the FTGF Western Asset Global Credit Fund without such decarbonisation requirements.
+Specifically, based on MSCI's CVaR model and methodology, which is a weighted aggregation of each security's CVaR, we provide information for the FTGF Western Asset Global Core Plus Bond Fund, which has decarbonisation guidelines of 20% WACI reduction vs. the benchmark, and the FTGF Western Asset Global Credit Fund without such decarbonisation requirements.

-Aggre gated Climate VaR FTGF Western Asset Global Core Plus Bond Fund FTGF Western Asset Global Credit Fund Orderly Under Orderly Average, 2° Celsius -0.1% -0.7% Under Orderly Average, 1.5° Celsius -1.5% -2.9% Disorderly Under Disorderly Average, 2° Celsius -0.5% -1.6% Under Disorderly Average, 1.5° Celsius -2.2% -6.7% Hot House World (HHW) transition scenarios Under HHW Average, 3° Celsius -0.1% -0.7%
+Aggr egated Climate VaR FTGF Western Asset Global Core Plus Bond Fund FTGF Western Asset Global Credit Fund Ondonle Under Orderly Average, 2° Celsius -0.1% -1.5% Orderly Under Orderly Average, 1.5° Celsius -1.9% -5.1% Disandante Under Disorderly Average, 1.5° Celsius -3.0% -6.9% Disorderly Under HHW Average, 3° Celsius -0.2% -2.0% Hot House World (HHW) transition scenarios Under HHW Average, 3° Celsius -0.1% -0.7%